iampunit123/WEEK-8-PROJECT-DEPLOYMENT-web-development-/README.md

-# 🌍 Wanderlust Adventures - Travel Website
+# 🌍 safari Adventures - Travel Website

 A modern, responsive tours and travels website with beautiful animations and interactive elements.